gremwell/qsslcaudit/README.md

 sudo make install
 ```

-The following binaries will be installed:

-* `qsslcaudit.bin` -- main application binary
-* `qsslcaudit` -- shell script, which launches `qsslcaudit.bin` with `LD_LIBRARY_PATH` environment variable set to the current directory

-Now the tool is ready to use.
+Now the tool is installed.
 However, unsafe SSL protocols can be tested only with unsafe OpenSSL library.
+Most likely your Linux distro has safe one.

+#### Building unsafe OpenSSL library

 To have such unsafe version, do the following:

 * Create directory where you would like to store unsafe OpenSSL libraries and binary (can be somewhere in your `$HOME`)
 * Launch helper script to download and compile unsafe OpenSSL library